hphelion/documentation/devplatform/stackato/admin/console/customize.html.md

 -   **Default Locale**: Sets the default locale of the console if the users current locale isn't recognized.
 Currently, only the 'en' localization is complete.
--   **External Docs URL**: The link to the location of documents that the user may view.
+-   **External Docs URL**: The link to direct users to to view docs.
-    Defaults to the current documentation published to docs.helion.com.
+    Defaults to the current documentation published to docs.hpcloud.com.
 Ticking 'Use local docs' will cause this URL to be ignored and the docs from the VM will be served instead.

 ### Look and Feel[](#look-and-feel "Permalink to this headline")